Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Restrictions apply to burn-offs on affected private land.

-1. Find fire restriction dates and municipalities
+1. Find fire restriction dates and municipalities.

 2. Apply for a permit to burn off on your private land.